 Applicants should complete the online application form, uploading all required documents directly into the application form.
-Guidance on uploading documents can be found in the How to Apply FAQs.
+Guidance on uploading documents can be found in the Guidance for online applications.

 Any paper documents received by post, or electronic documents received by email, will not be considered except in exceptional circumstances.